A Brief History of FIFA Ballon d’Or | 2019 UpdatesPosted By: Sourav Das | February 15, 2019

 The FIFA Ballon d’Or, which literally stands for “Golden Ball”, is an annual soccer trophy given by FIFA to the best male footballer who gave the best performance in the previous calendar year.
 The award is now considered as the highest individual honor of football and is based on the votes from national team coaches and captains.
 Sports journalists from around the world also vote in this award to choose the best performer in the previous season.

 ♦ You May Also Like ⇒ The Magician: Lionel Messi

-The original Ballon d’Or is now referred as the European Footballer of the Year award.
+The original Ballon d’Or is now referred to the European Footballer of the Year award.
 Since its inauguration, the award was an annual soccer award which was presented to the player who had been voted to give the best performance over the previous football season.
-The original fifa best player award was the brainchild of Gabriel Hanot, the chief magazine writer of France Football.
+The original FIFA best player award was the brainchild of Gabriel Hanot, the chief magazine writer of France Football.
 Hanot first asked his media collogues to vote the best soccer player of the year in Europe way back in 1956.
-Stanley Matthews of Blackpool club received the first inaugural fifa best player award.
+Stanley Matthews of Blackpool club received the first inaugural FIFA best player award.

 ♦ You May Also Like ⇒ The Living Legend: Cristiano Ronaldo

-The modern FIFA Ballon d’Or has been solely dominated by two of the best modern footballer, Lionel Messi and Cristiano Ronaldo.
-The FIFA Ballon d’Or now became the integral part of their ongoing soccer rivalry.
+The modern FIFA Ballon d’Or has been solely dominated by two of the best modern footballer, Lionel Messi, and Cristiano Ronaldo.
+The FIFA Ballon d’Or now became an integral part of their ongoing soccer rivalry.
 Cristiano Ronaldo recently became the most recent recipient of the FIFA Ballon d’Or while defeating Lionel Messi and Manuel Neuer to the award for the 2014 football season.

 More to add to the history of Ballon d’Or, feel free to comment below.